Looking to swot up on your worldly knowledge and improve your chances at the next pub quiz? Take note of these 23 interesting facts about Samoa!

 The main exports include fish, coconut oil, coconut cream, taro and copra.

-Do you know any interesting, fun or amazing facts about Samoa that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about Samoa?
+Share them in the comments below!